What is Notebook.ai?

 When every little fact is stored in one place, you can rest easy knowing you won't accidentally contradict yourself.

 Invite anyone to review any pages you decide to share.
 Sometimes a second set of eyes makes all the difference.

 Quickly find anything, anywhere — even that random thought you jotted down at 3am two years ago.

 Backed up forever

 Never lose a notebook full of priceless ideas again.
-Notebook.ai is backed up and always available.
+Notebook.ai backs up and protects your work.

 Grows with you